programandoconro/ESP32-WROOM/README.md

-# Random lighting for home made desk lamp with wroom-esp32
+# Random lighting for home made desk lamp and server intruder alarm with MicroPython on a wroom-esp32 WIFI chip

 # Install pip3